ngocmaichu/roberta-fake-news-detection/README.md

 )

 If you train the model on eval, the metric will be random guessing.
 In this case, most of the models that use RoBERTa will have 50% chance of being right on each guess because
-Fake news (label = 0)
+- Fake news (label = 0)
-Real news (label = 1)
+- Real news (label = 1)
-Then accuracy = 0.5 X 1 + 0.5 X 0 = 0.5
+Then accuracy = 0.5 X 1 + 0.5 X 0 = 0.5.
-If dataset is imbalanced then it would always guess the majority class (in our case it would be Fake).
+If dataset is imbalanced, then it would always guess the majority class (in our case it would be Fake).

 <img width="691" alt="Screen Shot 2025-05-01 at 4 56 51 AM" src="https://github.com/user-attachments/assets/acfb6334-d316-4e69-b922-01a08ea77142" />

-We could have tried custom weighting in our model such as this function, but significant loading time and our computational platform (aka computers) do not have the ability to do that.
+We could have tried custom weighting in our model such as this function, but significant loading time and our computational devices do not have the ability to do that.

 We have done BERT uncased in the past to test our data, however, the results are not significant because Fake News often employ capitalization to emphasize.
 This is why in our final model we attempted to switch to RoBERTa cased, a model that accounts for that.